mtekk/Breadcrumb-NavXT/readme.txt

 * Bug fix: `bcn_breadcrumb::title_trim()` no longer trims the title when the title length is equal to the max length.
 = 4.1.0 =
 * Behavior change: Made the behavior of posts using flat taxonomies match the behavior of using a hierarchical taxonomy when the post is not assigned a taxonomy term.
-* New feature: Custom Post Types that are hierarchical can now fall back to a taxonomy if they don�t have a parent.
+* New feature: Custom Post Types that are hierarchical can now fall back to a taxonomy if they don't have a parent.
 * New feature: Pretext option for the included Widget, allows 'You are here:' type messages in the widget.
 * Bug fix: Textdomain was changed to the correct one in the widget.
 * Bug fix: Textdomain was changed from 'breadcrumb_navxt' to 'breadcrumb-navxt' for improved compatibility with the new GlotPress translation flow.